An aioli sauce is an emulsion sauce that is very similar to mayonnaise.

 - Worcestershire sauce: A perfect way to add a touch of saltiness that compliments the taste of lemon and garlic.

 For this aioli, you can make it using a cheater method – by putting mayo directly into the sauce instead of making an emulsion with egg and oil, which is what mayo is made of.

-1).
-Prepare your garlic.
+Prepare the entire head of garlic.
 Drizzle the garlic with olive oil and roast in the oven wrapped in foil for an hour at 350 degrees until fork tender.

 Did you try out this aioli?
 Tell me how this recipe turned out in the comments below.